zeroxtrust/PythonHangman/README.md

 ## Overview

-This project consists of two versions of the classic Hangman game, developed by **Yousef Elzidani**.
+This project consists of two versions of the classic Hangman game, developed by **ZeroTrustX**.
 The project was designed to offer both educational and entertaining experiences by implementing interactive gameplay with progressive challenges.

 ### Versions
 1. **Version 1:** Tailored for non-native English speakers, using B1/B2 vocabulary words.